numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 # A library for exploring Randomized Linear Algebra
-If you are here, you probably know that Linear Algebra is foundational to data science and scientific computing.
+If you are here, you probably know that Linear Algebra is foundational to data science, scientific computing, and ai.
 You also probably know Linear Algebra routines dominate the computational cost of many of the algorithms in these fields.
 Thus, improving the scalability of these algorithms requires more scalable Linear Algebra techniques.